peterservice-rnd/robotframework-excellib/README.rst

 ::

-    pip install robotframework-excellibrary
+    pip install robotframework-excellib

 Documentation
 -------------

-See keyword documentation for robotframework-excellibrary library in folder ``docs``.
+See keyword documentation for robotframework-excellib library in folder ``docs``.

 Example